nanaagyei/100daysOfCode/Day16CoffeeMaker/README.md

 ## Note

 This is a simplified version of a coffee machine, and it doesn't have a storage mechanism for money or permanent data storage.
 When you turn off the machine, the resources and profit will reset to their initial values.
+I created another version using OOP in the `oop-coffee-machine-start` folder.

 Feel free to modify and improve this code as you progress in your 100 Days of Python Code journey!
 Happy coding!